• START A FREE TRIAL

 Launched: 1996

-WHS Monitor offers cloud-based, modulated compliance software.
-With 19 years’ experience in chemical safety and WHS compliance, the system follows a four-step process.
-The modules from WHS Monitor include Risk Management, Asset Management, Contractor Management, Audits and Inspections, Chemical Management and more.
+WHS Monitor features a cloud-based compliance software.
+With 19 years of experience in chemical safety and WHS compliance, the system is organised around a four-step process.
+The available modules are Risk Management, Incident Management, Reporting, HR Safety Management, Policies and Procedures, and more options.

 HQ: Sydney, New South Wales